queueit/ios-webui-sdk/README.md

 ```

 ## Usage
+### QueueITEngine run function.
+Queue-it IOS SDK exposed a single function, run of `QueueITEngine`, as a mechanism for integration to Queue it and starting the web view.

 We have a repository with a demo app [here](https://github.com/queueit/ios-demo-app "iOS demo app"), but you can get the basic idea of how to use the library in the following example.

-In this example we have a `UITableViewController` that we want to protect using Queue-it.
+In this demo application we have a `UITableViewController` that we want to protect using Queue-it.
 The header file of `UIViewController` has following signature:

 ```objc
 #import <UIKit/UIKit.h>